maker-jws/War-Game-Project/planning.md

 - AAU, if 'War' is active I would like to see one card draw (face-down), and a second card drawn face up for each player
 - AAU, depending on the outcome of war turn, I would like to see game status message update and player deck counts change.
 - AAU, if I run out of cards in my hand (at the start of a turn, or during war turn), I would like to know that the computer 'won' the game.
-- AAU, if my opponent run has not cards left (at the start of a turn, or during war turn), I would like to know that I 'won' the game.
+- AAU, if my opponent run has no cards left (at the start of a turn, or during war turn), I would like to know that I 'won' the game.
 - AAU, if either player has won, I want to see a 'game over' message appear and a 'play again?' button replace the current cards.
 - AAU, If I click the 'play again' button, I want the game to restart and the deck of cards to be shuffled.